 You can use other URL parameters, but they only apply to non-social media campaigns.
 In case you wondered, “UTM” stands for Urchin Tracking Module.
 Those UTM parameters get used with Google Analytics.
 Other analytics tools, such as the ones built into most automated emailing solutions, also use them.
 Now that you’ve added those parameters, the next step is to use an analytics tool.
 As mentioned a moment ago, there is Google Analytics.
 This offers a comprehensive set of features to help you track social media campaigns.

-Another popular way to measure your ROI is by using a CRM tool such as SalesForce.
-You can add SF tracking code parameters to your URLs just like with the UTM ones.
+Another popular way to measure your ROI is by using a [CRM tool](https://www.adamenfroy.com/crm-software) such as SalesForce where you can add SF tracking code parameters to your URLs just like with the UTM ones.
 Also, using something like digital marketing software companies like Marketo can help you automate your tracking.

 Is your intention is to sell products to social media users?
 Such a solution can help you track those sales leads down to the campaigns you’ve set up – after all, the goal is to determine which social media campaigns work the best.
 That way, you can tweak them for even better results.